 The TLA service is also available to arts organisations and individuals earning above our means test if they are subscribed to Arts Law.
-Subscription requires you to pay an extremely low cost fee for legal services, and additionally entitles you to two (2) Document Review sessions (DRS) and five (5) TLA sessions in a twelve month subscription period.
+Subscription requires you to pay an extremely low cost fee for legal services, and additionally entitles you to one (1) Document Review sessions (DRS) and five (5) TLA sessions in a twelve month subscription period.
 Subscription also contributes to continuing Arts Law’s delivery of legal and business services to Australian arts practitioners and keeping the TLA service free for artists who are below our means test.
 You can subscribe online here.

 2. Document Review Service

 If your enquiry requires Arts Law to review any documentation, we will process your enquiry as a document review.
 In general, this means that Arts Law will outsource your enquiry to one of our excellent volunteer lawyers who will provide you a review consultation on behalf of Arts Law.
 Alternatively, one of Arts Law’s lawyers will review your enquiry depending on the agreement sent in for review and the capacity of the lawyers at Arts Law.

 All clients must be subscribed to Arts Law to access the document review service.
 As a subscriber you are entitled to two (2) Document Review sessions and five (5) Telephone Legal Advice sessions.
 Arts Law only advises once on a document or matter but may exercise discretion to re-advise where amendments are made to the document or the matter changes.
 You can subscribe online here to access this service.